Discover the career path of Lily Allen, from the first major opportunity to industry-changing achievements.

 In March 2006, The Observer Music Monthly (OMM) showed interest in Lily Allen as she accumulated tens of thousands of Myspace friends.

-On January 30, 2007, Lily Allen's album, Alright, Still, was released in the US, debuting at number 20 on the Billboard 200.
+On January 30, 2007, Lily Allen's album, Alright, Still, was released in the US, landing at number 20 on the Billboard 200 chart.

-By January 2009, Lily Allen's album Alright, Still had sold 960,000 copies in the UK and 520,000 copies in the US.
+By January 2009, Lily Allen's album Alright, Still, had sold 960,000 copies in the UK and 520,000 copies in the US.

-In October 2009, Lily Allen and other musicians released a digital musical petition to pressure world leaders at the Copenhagen climate change summit in December 2009, including a cover of "Beds Are Burning".
-Allen also deleted her social media accounts, declaring herself a "neo-luddite".
+In October 2009, Lily Allen and several other musicians released the world's first digital musical petition aimed at pressuring world leaders attending the December 2009 climate change summit in Copenhagen.
+She also deleted her social media accounts and announced "I am now a neo-luddite.
+Goodbye."

-In 2007, Lily Allen reunited two members of The Specials at the Glastonbury Festival, an act that guitarist Lynval Golding claimed played a "massive part" in the group's 2009 reunion.
+In 2007 Lily Allen reunited two members of The Specials, an act that guitarist Lynval Golding claimed played a "massive part" in the group's 2009 reunion.

 In June 2010, Lily Allen was featured on the UK top five single, "Just Be Good to Green" by Professor Green.

-In September 2010, Lily Allen gave her last performance for two and a half years, supporting Muse at Wembley Stadium in London, England.
+In September 2010, Lily Allen gave her last performance for two and a half years, supporting Muse at Wembley Stadium in London.

 On September 15, 2010, Lily Allen and her sister opened their own clothing store, titled "Lucy in Disguise".